oneananda/Software-Architecture-Best-Practices/Software Architecture Evaluation Methods/Architecture Tradeoff Analysis Method - ATAM/ATAM - Scenario-Based Analysis.md

 The system must scale from 100 users to 100,000 users within a short time frame due to a marketing campaign.

 ---

+## Maintainability Scenarios

+### Scenario:

+A bug is found in the code, and a fix needs to be deployed without impacting other parts of the system.

+---

+## Extensibility Scenarios

+### Scenario:

+A new feature needs to be added to the system to support a new business requirement.

+---